-One big thing that happened this year was all the travelling I did throughout the year and although some memories are already starting to fade away in the back of my mind, most of my favourite moment this year happened overseas.
+One big thing that happened this year was all the travelling I did throughout the year and although some memories are already starting to fade away in the back of my mind, most of my favourite moments this year happened overseas.
 I landed in Milan at the beginning of the year as flowers started to bloom again, and later touched down on American soil in the middle of the slow fading summer heat.
-Canada was only a pit stop, but I surely still count it amongst the countries I ticked of (sort of) my bucket list.
+Canada was only a pit stop, but I surely still count it amongst the countries I ticked off (sort of) my bucket list.

 All this to say that over the years, I feel like I’ve gained enough travel experience to be considered somewhat of an expert when it comes to travelling with a disability or in a wheelchair.

-Travel anxiety is a real thing for me and it’s something I’ve written about in detail before.
+Travel anxiety is a real thing for me and I’ve written about it in detail before.
 I’ve felt it more times than I can count and although I don’t always feel the desire or need to voice it or scream my frustrations out to the wind, it is a state of mind that still bugs me on a frequent basis.

 I love independence, everyone does.
 I love it to an unhealthy degree if that’s even possible, and maybe I feel that way because it’s something I’m constantly chasing.